 The Stage 1 process for this project was completed with a Finding of No Significant Impact (FONSI).
 The FONSI was released on February 12, 2021.

 Stage 2 deals with the programming of a project to proceed into future Stages of project delivery.
 The programming function is accomplished when a source of revenue is identified to provide for all associated Stage 3, Design, and Stage 5, Construction, activities costs.

-This stage involves the construction of the project.
-Once a contractor is selected, DOTD’s Construction Division, the district’s Construction Engineer, the district’s Project Engineer, and the Project Manger meet with the contractor to plan the job.
+DOTD’s Stage 5 typically involves the construction of the project.
+In the CMAR process, stages 3, 4 and 5 were merged to shorten the period of time from design to construction.
+In Stage 5, the contractor is selected, and DOTD’s Construction Division, the district’s Construction Engineer, the district’s Project Engineer, and the Project Manger meet with the contractor to plan the job.
 These entities will cooperate to identify all special project related issues and will resolve possible difficulties.

-During the construction period, the district Project Engineer will take over the project management responsibility.
-Basic activities in this stage include establishment of construction process, milestone events, work schedules, and timelines; implementation of environmental mitigation, if any; implementation of traffic control measures during the construction period; and development and implementation of a public information plan.
+Basic activities in this stage include establishment of construction process, milestone events, work schedules, and timelines; implementation of environmental mitigation, if any; implementation of traffic control measures during the construction period; and development and implementation of a public information plan related to construction.